betagouv/datapass/README.md

 ansible-playbook -i inventories/staging/hosts configure.yml -t ssl --limit <app_name>
 ```

-`app_name` can be one of: 'api-auth', 'api-scopes', 'signup-back' or 'signup-front'.
+`app_name` can be one of: 'api-auth', 'signup-back' or 'signup-front'.

 If this does not work you can start restarting the nginx service on the server with `sudo systemctl restart nginx`.